flytbase/flytdocs/source/docs/FlytOS/Developers/WriteDroneApps/OnboardPython.rst

 * Interface shutdown:

-When drone interface is no longer required shutdown it *[]:
+When drone interface is no longer required shut it down :

 .. literalinclude:: include/demoapp1.py
    :language: py